kjose/javascript-event-collector/README.md

 Theese two scripts add a variable called EventCollect or EventCollectElements in the window global object.

+Trusted for Google Chrome !

 The events collected are a json like this :

 ```
 {
   selector    : '#selector',          // the css selector path to the element
-  elem        : span,             // the dom element
+  elem        : 'span',               // the dom element
-  type        : type,             // the type of the event (mouseover, click, etc)
+  type        : 'click',              // the type of the event (mouseover, click, etc)
-  listener    : listener,         // the function attached to the element
+  listener    : function(a, b) {},    // the function attached to the element
 }
 ```